pepebe/modchecksum/README.md

 <img width="988" alt="image" src="https://user-images.githubusercontent.com/667315/164215990-48deab7a-3e4d-469b-8a49-0a65f2597ee3.png">

+In this example I have

+* added a comment to index.php (corrupted)
+* added test.txt to connectors (unknown)
+* renamed changelog.txt to changelogs.txt (unknown and missing)

+(The modx.2.7.2-pl.json file in my root is only for testing)

 You can use the results to track down issues (corrupted or missing files, hacks, etc.).

 ## Ignore list